 The best place to find recipes for freezer cooking is probably the MyFreezeasy Meal Plan Service.
 This one focuses on budget-friendly freezer meals and has probably been around the longest.
 You get to choose the recipes you want from the database and then put together a freezer meal plan you already know fits the needs of everyone in your home.
 It starts at $8 per month, which you’ll easily make back in time saved and meals not purchased at the drive-through.

-Another place you can look would be on Pinterest.
+Another place you can look is on Pinterest.
 You may be surprised by the number of recipes that actually exist just for freezer cooking.
 There are recipes for whole meals, crock pot meals, main dishes, and side dishes all geared toward freezer cooking.

 If the idea of spending a whole day cooking sounds a bit overwhelming, you can still have the benefits of freezer cooking by choosing one thing to make in bulk.
 For instance, if your family loves French toast sticks, you can make a whole bunch of those and freeze them.
 Then, the next time you decide to give freezer cooking a try, you can pick another recipe to make and go ahead and make several of that meal.
 Over time, you will see your freezer beginning to fill with different types of meals and eventually you’ll have enough to last several weeks.